 The changing landscape of field service management has driven providers to adopt mobile workforce solutions at an unprecedented rate.
 It’s almost comical for a technician to pull out the old clipboard and carbon-copy quote or invoice these days, as every service company seems to use a mobile field service app.
-These apps bring speed, ease of use, and centralized organization to the field service company, and a better experience for the customer.
+Apps for service technicians bring speed, ease of use, and centralized organization to a field service company, and a better experience for the customer.

-Strategy Analytics reports that the global mobile workforce topped 1.5 billion in 2017, and mobile technology is keeping up with these workers’ demand for better software.
+To provide top functionality to users, mobile technology must keep up with workers’ demand for better software.
 As the number of field-based employees rises, companies need mobile apps to give them greater access to business-critical information outside the office.

 When looking for a new field service app, make sure that your options have the best features for your particular business.
 These may include:

-- Payments: a critical piece of the billing cycle puzzle.
-When technicians can take payment at the jobsite, the company’s accounts reconcile quicker.
+- Payments: Take payment at the jobsite, and the company’s accounts will reconcile more quickly.

-- Image, document, note attachment: document unique customer needs and job requirements right at the site.
+- Image, document, and note attachment: Document unique customer needs and job requirements right at the site.
 Images help clarify otherwise messy issue descriptions.

-- CRM features: track customer needs, maintenance histories, and identify upsell opportunities right at the job site.
+- CRM features: Track customer needs, review maintenance histories, and identify upsell opportunities right at the job site.

-- Dispatch, scheduling, time tracking: make the workforce more flexible and efficient with mobile-ready dispatch.
-Automatic time tracking via GPS or geofencing make payroll easy.
+- Dispatch, scheduling, and time tracking: Make the workforce more flexible and efficient with mobile-ready dispatch.
+Automatic time tracking via GPS or geofencing makes payroll easy.

-- Internal document storage, contracts, tax information: give technicians and managers access to job-critical documents in the field and reduce confusion over agreements and job scope.
+- Internal document storage, contracts, and tax information: Give technicians and managers access to job-critical documents in the field and reduce confusion over agreements and job scope.

 To get you started in your search for the best field service app for your business, here are six options that do mobile the right way.